PRISM: Prompt-Refined In-Context System Modelling for Financial Retrieval: PRISM

 \subsection{Prompt Engineering}

-This foundational module evaluates how logical constraints and domain-specific priors embedded in prompts influence LLM reasoning quality.
-We introduced logical scaffolding inspired by ReAct, CoT, and ToT to promote explicit reasoning before producing final answers.
-Four prompt variants, \(P_1\)–\(P_4\), were systematically designed to assess the impact of incremental modifications and progressively enhance reasoning structure.

-The \(P_1\) variant followed a ReAct-style design with corpus-informed guidance to capture structural regularities in document and chunk distributions. \(P_2\) added quantitative domain priors, such as keyword ratios, to complement conceptual cues but showed minimal improvement over \(P_1\). \(P_3\) incorporated explicit reasoning scaffolds from CoT and ToT to better handle long, information-dense chunks, while \(P_4\) streamlined the prompt to be more straightforward by reducing hallucination risk, and enforcing stricter output formats for downstream re-ranking.
-Structural refinements in \(P_3\)–\(P_4\) outperformed content-based augmentations, with \(P_4\) achieving the best overall results.
-Prompt templates are provided in Section~\ref{sec:prompt_template} of the Appendix.
+Prompt engineering in PRISM is an integrated system module that governs how LLMs process ranking tasks.
+This module encodes domain-specific priors derived from our EDA, such as document-type distributions and keyword patterns, into structured instructions that guide the model's reasoning.
+We introduce logical scaffolding inspired by ReAct, CoT, and ToT to promote explicit reasoning before producing final answers.
+Four prompt variants, \(P_1\)--\(P_4\), were systematically designed to assess the impact of incremental modifications and progressively enhance reasoning structure.
+The \(P_1\) variant followed a ReAct-style design with corpus-informed guidance to capture structural regularities in document and chunk distributions. \(P_2\) added quantitative domain priors, such as keyword ratios, to complement conceptual cues but showed minimal improvement over \(P_1\). \(P_3\) incorporated explicit reasoning scaffolds from CoT and ToT to better handle long, information-dense chunks, while \(P_4\) streamlined the prompt to be more straightforward by reducing hallucination risk and enforcing stricter output formats for downstream re-ranking.
+Structural refinements in \(P_3\)--\(P_4\) outperformed content-based augmentations, with \(P_4\) achieving the best overall results, confirming that reasoning clarity outweighs informational density.
+Prompt templates are provided in Appendix~\ref{sec:prompt_version}.